 algorithm-Specifies an enumerated integer that indicates the encryption algorithm to be used by the key defined in the keychain.

-Values aes-128-cmac-96 - Specifies an algorithm based on the AES standard hmac-sha-1-96 - Specifies an algorithm based on SHA-1.
+aes-128-cmac-96 - Specifies an algorithm based on the AES standard for TCP authentication..

+hmac-sha-1-96 - Specifies an algorithm based on SHA-1 for RSVP-TE and TCP authentication.